abemscac/pies-doc/docs/vue3/define-a-component.md

 :::info

-You may have noticed that we're using `defineProps()` and `defineEtmis()` without importing them, this is because those functions are [**compiler macros**](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits).
+You may have noticed that we're using `defineProps()` and `defineEmits()` without importing them, this is because those functions are [**compiler macros**](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits).
 Vue will show a warning in console if you explicitly import and use them in a component.

 :::